 Directors' responsibility statement

-The financial statements are prepared in accordance with Indian Accounting Standards(Ind AS) under the historical cost convention on accrual basis except forcertain financial instruments which are measured at fair values the provisions of the Act (tothe extent notified) and guidelines issued by the Securities and Exchange Board of India(SEBI).
-The Ind AS areprescribed under Section 133 of the Companies Act 2013 (theAct') read with Rule 3 of the Companies(Indian Accounting Standards) Rules 2015 andCompanies (Indian Accounting Standards) Amendment Rules 2016.
-The Company has adopted allthe Ind AS standards and the adoption was carried out in accordance with applicabletransition guidance.Accounting policies have been consistently applied except where anewly issued accounting standard is initially adopted or a revision to an existing accounting standard requires achange in the accounting policy hitherto in use.
+The financial statements are prepared in accordance with the Indian AccountingStandards (Ind AS) under the historical cost convention on accrual basis except forcertain financial instruments which are measured at fair values the provisions of theCompanies Act 2013 (to the extent notified) and guidelines issued by SEBI.
+The Ind AS areprescribed under Section 133 of the Companies Act 2013 read with Rule 3 of the Companies(Indian Accounting Standards) Rules 2015 and relevant amendment rules issued there after.Accounting policies have been consistently applied except where a newly-issued accountingstandard is initially adopted or a revision to an existing accounting standard requires achange in the accounting policy hitherto in use.

 The directors confirm that:

-They have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit and loss of the Company for that period.
+They have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period.